-9.2.1 Design 1 - High-Efficiency 2.1-MHz Synchronous Buck Regulator
+9.2.1 Design 1 - High Efficiency 2.1-MHz Synchronous Buck Regulator

-$\ensuremath{\mathbb{E}}$ 9-5 shows the schematic diagram of a single-output synchronous buck regulator with an output voltage of 5 V and a rated load current of 8 A. In this example, the target half-load and full-load efficiencies are 93.5% and 92.5%, respectively, based on a nominal input voltage of 12 V that ranges from 5.5 V to 36 V. The switching frequency is set at 2.1 MHz by resistor R{RT} .
+☑ 9-4 shows the schematic diagram of a single-output synchronous buck regulator with an output voltage of 5 V and a rated load current of 8 A. In this example, the target half-load and full-load efficiencies are 93.5% and 92.5%, respectively, based on a nominal input voltage of 12 V that ranges from 5.5 V to 36 V. The switching frequency is set at 2.1 MHz by resistor R{RT}.
 The 5-V output is connected to VCCX to reduce IC bias power dissipation and improve efficiency.
-An output voltage of 3.3 V is also feasible simply by connecting FB to VDDA (tie VCCX to GND in this case).
+An output voltage of 3.3 V is also feasible simply by connecting FB to VDDA.

-图 9-5.
-Application Circuit 1 With LM25149-Q1 Buck Regulator at 2.1 MHz
+图 9-4.
+Application Circuit 1 With LM25148-Q1 Buck Regulator Switching at 2.1 MHz

-This and subsequent design examples are provided herein to showcase the LM25149-Q1 controller in several different applications.
-Depending on the source impedance of the input supply bus, an electrolytic capacitor can be required at the input to ensure stability, particularly at low input voltage and high output current operating conditions.
-See #9.3 for more detail.
+This and subsequent design examples are provided herein to showcase the LM25148-Q1 controller in several different applications.
+Depending on the source impedance of the input supply bus, an electrolytic capacitor may be required at the input to ensure stability, particularly at low input voltage and high output current operating conditions.
+See † 9.3 for more details.